king6cong/react-native-ijkplayer/README.md

 ### Android

-ijk dependencies is satisfied using gralde for Android
+ijk dependencies is satisfied using gradle for Android

 ```
 cd react-native-ijkplayer/Example/android